The High Priestess Tarot Card Meaning

 What other tarot cards often appear with The High Priestess?

 The High Priestess often appears with cards like The Moon or The Hermit, which reinforce themes of introspection and hidden truths.
-Pairing her with The Magician balances intuition with action.
-With The Star, she underscores hope and spiritual guidance in uncertain times.
+Pairing their with The Magician balances intuition with action.
+With The Star, they underscores hope and spiritual guidance in uncertain times.

 How can The High Priestess guide me in trusting my intuition?